brizee/KnetikUnitySDK/README.md

 ###3.3 Registration Service

-Registration requires four fields: username, password, email, and fullname.
+Registration requires four fields: username, password, email, and fullname ,firstName.lastName.
 When a user is registered they are not automatically logged in, so if you want to log them in transparently after registration, call the Login service after successful registration.

 EXAMPLE:

 ```

 // Check if passwords match, and if not display the appropriate error message
 if (registrationView.data.password != registrationView.data.passwordConfirm)
 {